franckalbinet/gis-training-jelsa/src/ts-animation.md

 ## Targeted skills
 By the end of this module, you will know how to:
+* prepare a time attribute compliant to TimeManager plugin
 * create an animated thematic map based on available time attribute
-* prepare a time attribute compliant to TimeManager plugin

 ## Data
-* Romania admin layer
-* ASF outbreaks

 ## Exercise outline & memos

-In this module, given our previous analysis, we would like to perform a fine-grained analysis of the outbreak situation at a higher resolution (large scale) in the south west of Romania, especially in these counties:
-* Ialomița
-* Constanța
-* Călărași
-* Brăila
+In this module, we will explore our ASF outbreaks dataset through its time dimension: outbreaks "reporting date".
+There are basically two ways to visualize the time dimensions:
+* using the small-multiple technique (a series of mini maps showing data at different time);
-* Tulcea
+* or time animation.

+We will focuse on this second case in this module in order to quickly explore oubtreaks over time in Romania between 2018 and 2019.
+Such animation is often showcased in online newspapers, blog posts, ... as it is a compelling and convenient way to convey simple messages.
+Several tools allow to produce such visualization, for instance Carto https://carto.com/ as shown in this example: [Heatmap time animation - Bird Flue cases over time worldwide 2004-2016](https://franckalbinet.carto.com/viz/87f08d5e-953c-11e6-b30e-0e3ebc282e83/embed_map), ...

+In this module, we will use QGIS "TimeManager" plugin to quickly explore the time dimension of our dataset.
+This plugin has been ported to QGIS3 (with few minor bugs but situation might improve in near future) and require some preliminary data preparation as highlitghed below.

-### 1. Data preparation
+### 2. Data preparation

+array_to_string(array_reverse(string_to_array(reportingD, '/')), '-')

 Your tasks: